 Pumpkin is very popular in the Jiangnan area, located in the south of the lower reaches of the Yangtze River, including major cities like Shanghai, Hangzhou, Suzhou, and Nanjing.
-People in those regions believe the custom of eating pumpkin at the Mid-Autumn Festival came from local folklore.
+People in those regions believe the custom of eating pumpkins at the Mid-Autumn Festival came from local folklore.

 In ancient times, there was a poor couple and their daughter who lived in the South Mountain area (in Jiangxi Province today).
 They suffered years of crop failures.
 The parents were old, sick, and starving - the entire family was in dire straits.

 On a day in Mid-Autumn, the daughter found a big pumpkin in the weeds.
 She took it home and cooked it for her parents.

 After eating the pumpkin, the old couple got increasingly better and became strong.
 Consequently, people believe that eating pumpkins at the Mid-Autumn Festival brings health and longevity.